yiranwang/CS223-loggingService/README.md

 1. How to generate unique transaction ID and log sequntial number using DB.sequence.nextval() in java?

-2. How to build JavaBeans from various types of content and XSD schema?
+2. How to build JavaBeans from XML and XSD schema?
+How to apply Guice for dependency injection with multiple classes?

+3. How to build JavaBeans from content of JSON, pt, bin format?

-3. How to implement data transfer from memory to disk?
+4. How to implement data transfer from memory to disk?